 Please see the following link to read Liina-Ly's article titled "Post-Soviet Trauma in the Nordic Imagination: Occupation and Sex Trafficking in Purge and Lilya 4-Ever."
 Congratulations Liina-Ly! http://publications.tlu.ee/index.php/bsmr/issue/view/29/showToc

-Jan Ivar Sjåvik, Professor of Norwegian Languages and Literature in the Department of Scandinavian Studies at the University of Washington, will retire on December 15, 2014 after having served the University for thirty-six years.
+Jan Ivar Sjåvik, Professor of Norwegian Languages and Literature in the Department of Scandinavian Studies at the University of Washington, retired on December 15, 2014 after having served the University for thirty-six years.
 Sjåvik, the author of four books and numerous scholarly articles on Norwegian and Scandinavian literature, served the last five years as Chair of the Department of Scandinavian Studies.
-A specialist in Norwegian literature and literary theory, Sjåvik helped introduce deconstruction criticism to Norway with a ground-breaking article published in Norway’s premier...
+A specialist in Norwegian literature and literary theory, Sjåvik helped introduce deconstruction criticism to Norway with a ground-breaking article published in Norway’s premier literary...
 Read more

 On August 23, 1989, one million Estonians, Latvians and Lithuanians joined hands in the "Baltic Way," a 700-kilometer human chain from Tallinn, Estonia, to Riga, Latvia and Vilnius, Lithuania.
 On October 25, 2014, Seattle Balts met at the Latvian Hall to celebrate that historic event's twenty five year anniversary.
 The three communities' choirs sang songs in Estonian, Latvian and Lithuanian, then joined hands in a circle around the hall to sing "Baltic Awakening," a three-language song that was popular back in 1989.
 A high point in the evening came when Robert Wallace, a local descendant of...
 Read more